consp1racy/material-navigation-drawer/README.md

     }
 }
 ```
-In this case don't forget to include (presumably) an equal or newer version of the support-v4 library.
+In this case don't forget to include (presumably) an equal or newer version of the support-v4 library in your module.

 Default behavior
 ----------------